 • Wider and often longer than other beds to accommodate weight capacities up to 1000 lbs.

-acute care bed
+acute hospital bed frame

 Acute Care Beds

-Typically include more advanced features than many beds, including:
+Acute Care Beds include more advanced features than many beds, including:

 • Built-in fall management systems